ONSdigital/dp-static-file-publisher/README.md

 ### Version 2 Functionality

-When a publication message is received the service get the encryption key for the file from Vault.

-The encryption key is used to get the unencrypted content of the file that has been published and make a copy of the content in it unencrypted state on the public S3 bucket.

-Once the file has been succesfully decrypted the service makes a HTTP API call back to [Files API](https://github.com/ONSdigital/dp-files-api) to inform it that the file has been decrypted. once this has been done [Download Service](https://github.com/ONSdigital/dp-download-service) stops streaming the file and starts redirecting requests for the decrypted files direct to the public bucket.
+Once the file has been succesfully moved the service makes a HTTP API call back to [Files API](https://github.com/ONSdigital/dp-files-api) to inform it that the file has been moved. once this has been done [Download Service](https://github.com/ONSdigital/dp-download-service) stops streaming the file and starts redirecting requests for the moved files direct to the public bucket.

 ## Getting started